tomi3-11/ClubIQ/README.md

 # **Overview**

-**Club IQ** is a full-stack platform for managing clubs: members, events, attendance, authentication, and more.
+**Club IQS** is a full-stack platform for managing clubs: members, events, attendance, authentication, and more.

 It includes: